aharooniumd/stofsChatBot/README.md

 Use LLMQuery to see how function-calling works.
 Use LLMChat to have a chat with the model (memory and normal responses)

+You don't have to run metrics.py to make the chatbot work. but if you want to have the files locally you can run this script